kapobajza/mop-boilerplates/README.md

 export default function Home() {
   // useLoadMore expects an async callback as a first parameter and a second optional limit parameter (default limit is 10 items per page)
+  // You can also set the desired generic type useLoadMore<User>, which will be used on the returned data

   // It returns an object with the following properties:
   // 1. onLoadMore - the function that will be called to load more data, usually used as the onEndReached callback
   // 2. data - the data combined from all of the responses